 The distribution will be pro rata to shareholders holding shares of Capital Southwest common stock as of the Record Date.
 The Capital Southwest Board has established a distribution ratio of one share of our common stock for every share of Capital Southwest common stock held as of the Record Date.
 Accordingly, assuming approximately 15.6 million shares of Capital Southwest common stock outstanding as of the Record Date, the number of shares of our common stock to be distributed in the Share Distribution, and the number of shares of our common stock which will be outstanding immediately following the Share Distribution, will be approximately 15.6 million.
-The Share Distribution will not affect the number of outstanding shares of Capital Southwest's shareholders.
+The Share Distribution will not affect the number of outstanding shares of Capital Southwest common stock or any rights of Capital Southwest's shareholders.